wangxj03/wangxj03.github.io/content/posts/2024-11-11-tool-calling/index.md

 2. **Rank the posts** within each month based on the number of comments to identify the most commented one.
 3. **Filter** the top-ranked post for each month.

-This structured thinking leads to a correct final SQL query, even being slightly verbose:
+This structured thinking lead to a correct final SQL query, even being slightly verbose:

 ```sql
 WITH posts_with_month AS (